Quran-17:55 Surah Al-isra English Translation,Transliteration and Tafsir(Tafseer).

 Transliteration:( Wa Rabbuka a'lamu biman fis samaawaati wal ard; wa laqad faddalnaa ba'dan Nabiyyeena 'alaa ba'dinw wa aatainaaa Daawooda Zabooraa )

-55. And your lord knows well those that are in the heavens and in the earth.
-And undoubtedly, preferred one to the other in prophets and gave to Dawood the Zaboor (a scripture) (120),
+55. And your Lord knows best those who are in the heavens and the earth.
+And We have certainly preferred some prophets over others, and We gave Dawood [David] the Zaboor [Psalms] [120].
+(Kanzul Imaan Translation)

 Surah Al-Isra Ayat 55 Tafsir (Commentry)